saucelabs/testrunner-toolkit/README.md

 ## Connect to Sauce Labs

 A Sauce Labs user name and access key are needed to post the test results.
+You can get your `SAUCE_ACCESS_KEY` from Account > User Settings in [Sauce Labs](https://app.saucelabs.com/).

 To authenticate yourself, the following environment variables need to be set: